Split

 - Applicable layers include line layers or CAD layers containing line objects.
 The target layer must be editable.

-- Special handling for closed objects:
+- Special considerations for closed objects:

 Feature Entry